data2viz/play.data2viz.io/content/tutorials/07-random.md

 # Random numbers

-Data2viz offers several random numbers generators, you can access using the `RandomDistribution.*` factories.
+Data2viz offers several random numbers generators you can access using the `RandomDistribution.*` factories.
-To use these random numbers distribution, import the `io.data2viz.random` dependency and use the `io.data2viz.random.*` import.
+To use these random numbers distributions, import the `io.data2viz.random` dependency and use the `io.data2viz.random.*` import.

 | Factory<br/>RandomDistribution.* |  Distribution of random numbers|